S C O T T D E T T R A

 B i o g r a p h y

-Hailed as a “brilliant organist” (Dallas Morning News), an “outstanding musician” (The Diapason), his playing is known for its clarity, rhythmic intensity, and musical elegance, and has been described by The American Organist as “music making of absolute authority and sophisticated expression.”
-He combines an active performance schedule with his position on the organ faculty of Southern Methodist University, and is organist of The Crossing, the multi-GRAMMY-winning professional chamber choir based in Philadelphia.
+Scott Dettra is acclaimed as one of America’s outstanding concert organ virtuosos.
+Hailed as a “brilliant organist” (Dallas Morning News), and an “outstanding musician” (The Diapason), his playing is known for its clarity, rhythmic intensity, and musical elegance, and has been described by The American Organist as “music making of absolute authority and sophisticated expression.”
+He combines an active performance schedule with his position on the organ faculty of Southern Methodist University, and is organist of The Crossing, the multi-Grammy-winning professional chamber choir based in Philadelphia.

-Throughout 2022, Mr. Dettra is undertaking a 15-city national tour of the complete organ works of César Franck, in celebration of the composer’s bicentenary.
+Throughout 2022, Mr. Dettra undertook a celebrated national tour of the complete organ works of César Franck in commemoration of the composer’s bicentenary.
+Recent and upcoming performances include appearances in New York, Chicago, Boston, Washington, San Francisco, Atlanta, and Kansas City.
+Festival appearances include the Lincoln Center Festival, the Carmel Bach Festival, the Arizona Bach Festival, the Bermuda Festival of the Performing Arts, and the Piccolo Spoleto Festival.
 He has been a featured performer at national conventions of the American Guild of Organists, the Association of Anglican Musicians, the Organ Historical Society, and the Association of Lutheran Church Musicians, and is in demand as a clinician and adjudicator for master classes, workshops, and competitions.